rohanrc1997/Blendi-Py/README.md

 ## Acknowledgments

-* (https://github.com/faizankshaikh/) :  For provdinng the L-BFGS Approach for the problem
+* (https://github.com/faizankshaikh/) :  For providing the L-BFGS optimization approach for the problem